What disabled employees can tell you about working from home

 When George H. W. Bush signed the Americans with Disabilities Act into law in 1990, one of its provisions required workplaces with more than 15 employees to offer workers with disabilities reasonable accommodation.
 Twelve years later, in 2002, a federal guidance specifically named remote work from home as a required form of reasonable accommodation.

-Today, millions of full-time employees with disabilities or chronic illnesses telework from home, and what they’ve learned can help you be productive during this time of COVID-19 sequestration.
+Today, millions of full-time employees with disabilities or chronic illnesses telework from home, and what they’ve learned can help you be productive if you’re homebound for any reason.

 Commuting to an office, store, or other place of business to work creates a psychological separation between work life and home life.
 Disabled teleworkers can’t commute, so they create this kind of separation at home.
 Here’s how you can too:

-If you have any questions about coping with the Coronavirus outbreak, or your retirement years in general, please feel free to call or email us.
+· If you have any questions, please feel free to call or email us.
 Just as we always have, we’ll be happy to give you honest, objective answers.